 - Frequent monitoring of blood glucose and serum electrolyte levels as needed.

-- Consider invasive ICP monitoring in patients at risk for elevated ICP (e.g., severe TBI)
+- Consider invasive ICP monitoring in patients with risk factors for elevated ICP, including:

 - Pain: Use self-reported or behavior-based pain scales.